Biden Wants to Raise $1.5 Trillion by Taxing the Rich. Here's How

 - The proposal seeks to raise $1.5 trillion over a decade via higher taxes on the top 1%.
 The revenue would fund expanded education, child care and paid leave, among other things.

-- The Biden tax plan would raise levies on capital gains and ordinary income and increase tax audits for those earning over $400,000 a year.
+- The Biden tax plan would raise levies on capital gains and ordinary income and increase tax audits for those earning more than $400,000 a year.

 Taxes may soon be going up for the wealthy.